 Wait and see how you feel

 Like many things in life, we never know how we’re going feel until they actually happen.
 And when it comes to divorce, I speak from experience.
 You can be totally in control and ready, but when the deed is done you may feel numb, depressed, even shocked.
+It’s really hard to know how you’ll feel when you are officially divorced.
 Allow yourself time to process these feelings before you don your party hat and hit the dance floor.
 Don’t set anything in stone until you are absolutely ready to move on.

 Arrange the right kind of divorce party